 As long as there is anything to say about Philadelphia, the Right Angle Club will search it out, and say it.

 The ancient Greeks and Romans are said to have enjoyed a sort of chewing gum.
 The ingredients are uncertain but unlikely to have been chicle, the sap of a variant rubber tree, which was taken up by the Mayans in the First century.
-The vision thus ensues that Mexican soldiers might well have been chomping when they set out to conquer Texas and devastate the Alamo.
+The vision thus ensures that Mexican soldiers might well have been chomping when they set out to conquer Texas and devastate the Alamo.
 Conceivably Santa Ana himself was popping bubbles when Sam Houston found him crawling through the tall grass when he should have been dying like a man.

 What is not so fanciful is that Santa Ana did go into exile in the United States, seeking refuge on Staten Island.
 Taking along a large supply of chicle, he was hoping to find a way to change it into rubber and thus restore his fortunes.
 His New York landlord, a photographer named Adams, struggled unsuccessfully for months to change the gum into rubber, but eventually switched over to chewing gum of chicle.
 This Mexican rubber variant is chewy only within a narrow temperature range, getting brittle when cold, and sticky when hot.
 The outcome of this bizarre episode was the Adams brand of chewing gum, a dominant feature of our culture until 1922 when William Wrigley, Jr. of Chicago added a mint flavor and made a great fortune selling the hope that minty taste would clean your teeth, sweeten your breath, and improve attractiveness to the opposite sex.
 Wrigley must have been a great businessman, since the Wrigley Building still dominates central Chicago, while everyone knows about Wrigley baseball field, and his descendants even run a private railroad through the Copper Canyon south of Tucson into Mexico.
 Wrigley's winter mansion sits on top of a small mountain outside of Phoenix, once affording a grand view of the surrounding desert for many miles.
-But subprime mortgages helped build up the desert; so at night there is now a sparkling view of the lights of Phoenix suburbs, longingly gazing up at Wrigley's mountain fastness filled with pictures of relatives who got themselves great notoriety, mostly related to unfortunate escapades with love.
+But subprime mortgages helped build up the desert, so at night there is now a sparkling view of the lights of Phoenix suburbs, longingly gazing up at Wrigley's mountain fastness filled with pictures of relatives who got themselves great notoriety, mostly related to unfortunate escapades with love.

 Well, whatever.
-By 1960 a cheaper synthetic chemical came to replace chicle in Chiclets without distressing the customers, and seemingly making it commercially practical to spread this central feature of American culture to Asia, Europe and beyond, with the notable exception of France which makes their cultural superiority a point of national pride.
+By 1960 a cheaper synthetic chemical came to replace chicle in Chiclets without distressing the customers and seemingly making it commercially practical to spread this central feature of American culture to Asia, Europe and beyond, with the notable exception of France which makes their cultural superiority a point of national pride.
 On further reflection, if they prefer vintage chicle to the present chemically improved synthetic, the French may have an important insight.
 Just look at our filthy sidewalks.

 Other cities may be more diligent in scrubbing their sidewalks, but at least in Philadelphia, the new synthetic chewing gum is leaving its mark.
-The realization gradually creeps up on you that sidewalks near popular corners of center city are spotted with round black spots, slightly larger than a silver dollar, but uniformly black.
+The realization gradually creeps up on you that sidewalks near popular corners of the center city are spotted with round black spots, slightly larger than a silver dollar, but uniformly black.
 Just what the sidewalks around high schools look like, I tremble to consider.
 But those city corners where a sidewalk vendor parks his cart are particularly peppered, representing the disgusting habit of spitting the chew-gum on the sidewalk before eating the hot dog.
 The detritus is flattened out by someone's shoe, and the result is quite distinctive.
 As I was contemplating a particularly loathsome street corner, a passing Philadelphia Grand Dame shared her insight with me that the gum attracts dirt and gets black.
 I somehow doubt that because it is such a uniform blackness.
 It seems more likely that the trade secret chemical deteriorates in the sunlight, and being less sticky than the traditional goo, sticks to the sidewalk instead of the shoe which squashes it.

 So think this over.
 Someone was recently chewing that stuff; would you kiss that person?
 If it's fresh enough, it might transmit the flu virus to your shoe; ye Gods, maybe the HIV virus, perish the thought.
 There's a great absence of evidence about the disease transmissibility of this unknown material.
 Maybe our congressmen should take a recess from blaming Wall Street for the decline of Greece and Portugal.
 And make chew-gum scoopers just as mandatory as pooper scoopers.